Reinforcement Learning Using Quantum Boltzmann Machines: Preliminaries

 \app#1#2{ \mathrel{ \setbox0=\hbox{$#1\sim$} \setbox2=\hbox{ \rlap{\hbox{$#1\propto$}} \lower1.2\ht0\box0 } \raise0.27\ht2\box2 } } \approxprop{\mathpalette\app }

 The method TD(0) consists of treating the $(\ast)$ in \eqref{temp-diff} as constant with respect to the parameterization $\boldsymbol{\theta}$, in which case we may write

-For an agent agnostic of the transition kernel or the distribution of the reward $r(s, a)$, this update rule for $\boldsymbol{\theta}$ is not possible.
+For an agent agnostic with respect to the transition kernel or the distribution of the reward $r(s, a)$, or both, this update rule for $\boldsymbol{\theta}$ is not possible.
 The alternative is to substitute, at each iteration, the expected value

 by $\max_a Q_n (s_{n+1}, a)$, where $s_{n+1}$ is drawn from the probability distribution $\mathbb P(s'|s, a)$, and substitute $\mathbb E[r(s_n, a_n)]$ by a sample of $r(s_n, a_n)$.
 This leads to a successful Monte Carlo training method called \mbox{\emph{Q-learning}}.